nnance/nextjs-tailwind-shadcn-dashboard/README.md

 [x] Update layout to use common dashboard for all pages [x] Fix mobile nav
 [x] Fix missing images (user and products)
-[ ] Complete basic interactivity like filtering and order selection [ ] Add pages for all nav items
+[x] Complete basic interactivity like filtering and order selection [ ] Add order details sample data for each order
+[ ] Add pages for all nav items
 [ ] Add example signin page
 [ ] Introduce Zod for type checking server API responses